 The 1965 Topps Baseball card set is one of the classic baseball card sets from the latter half of the decade.

-Its clean design with white borders and baseball pennant also make it one of the better-designed sets from Topps in the 1960s.
+Its clean design with white borders and baseball pennant makes it one of the better-designed sets from Topps in the 1960s.

-In this piece we take a closer look at the most valuable cards in the 1965 Topps Baseball card set, examining values, population reports, and overall investment potential.
+This piece looks closely at the most valuable cards in the 1965 Topps Baseball card set, examining values, population reports, and overall investment potential.

 Note this was the last release for Topps in which penny packs were sold.

-The set was issued in seven series, with the last series the hardest to find.
+The set was issued in seven series, with the last series (cards #507 to #598) the hardest to find.

 Packs included inserts, such as hot iron transfers as shown below that were issued in five cent packs:

 Some packs offered fans a gold foil insert card; sort of a sign of things to come in the modern pack era.
 The Mickey Mantle gold embossed card (shown below) is the most valuable card in the 72 card set.